List of Serbian monarchs: Vukanović dynasty (1091–1166)

-In the mid-11th century, Mihailo I had liberated Rascia from Byzantine rule, and appointed his son Petrislav to rule as Prince, independently.
-In 1083, Constantine Bodin appoints brothers Vukan and Marko, sons of Petrislav, as rulers of Rascia.
+In the mid-11th century, Mihailo I had liberated Serbia from Byzantine rule, and appointed his son Petrislav to rule as Prince, independently.
+In 1083, Constantine Bodin appoints brothers Vukan and Marko, sons of Petrislav, as rulers of Serbia.
 In 1089, the Byzantines capture Bodin, and Vukan retains independence, founding the Vukanović dynasty.
 The Vukanovići quickly claim the following Serbian domains in the following decades, and by 1148, the maritime possessions are united with the inland.
 The Byzantine Empire at times intervened in the political scene, and at times Serbia had Hungary as its main ally.
-The dynasty ruled until 1165, when a dynastic branch is instated by the Byzantines.
+The dynasty ruled until 1166, when a dynastic branch is instated by the Byzantines.

 After Desa's revolt, in 1165 the Byzantium divided the Serb lands between the four sons of Zavida: Tihomir in Raška, Stracimir in Duklja, Miroslav in Zahumlje and Travunia, and Stefan Nemanja in Toplica (in today's central Serbia).
 Stefan Nemanja rebelled against his eldest brother Tihomir in 1166, who fled with his brothers Stracimir and Miroslav to Byzantium to seek help.
 But later on, Stefan Nemanja defeated his Greek army of mercenaries in the same year near the town of Pantino on Kosovo in which poor Tihomir drowned in the River of Sitnica.
 Nemanja captured his other brothers and made peace with them by giving them rule in their former parts of the land to recognise him as the only ruler of Rashka or Serbia.
 The Nemanjić dynasty was named after Stefan Nemanja and ruled over Serbia until 1371.

 Late medieval Serbian state (1166–1371)

-Nemanjić dynasty (1166–1371)
+Nemanjić dynasty (1166–1373)

 The Nemanjić dynasty ruled the Serb lands between ca. 1166 up to 1371.